kimjoar/writings/views.md

 What's a view?
 --------------

-Basically, it's a component which handles user interface.
+Basically, it's a component which handles a user interface.
 In my JavaScript code it is responsible for handling a subset of the DOM, e.g. adding text, removing nodes, listening to DOM events and so on.
 But it is never ever allowed access to something which is beyond its subset of